soda-arcade/smash-soda/README.md

 ## Features

   * **Ping Limit**

   This allows you to set a latency limit for your lobby.
 Those whose pings exceed the limit will be kicked automatically.

   * **Moderator System**

   Grant moderator permissions to users you trust in your lobbies.
 This will allow your mods to kick troublesome users and other admin tier commands.

   * **Themes**

   Check out the new *Midnight* theme for Smash Soda or select from some presets!

 ## Chat Commands

 Below is a list of all the chat commands.
-Commands new to Smash Soda are highlighted in <span style="color:red">red</span>.
+Commands new to Smash Soda are in <span style="color:red">bold</span>.

 ##### General
 |Command|Description|
 | ----------- | ----------- |
 |!bonk| Bonk another user on the head.
-|<span style="color:red">!discord</span>| If you have set a Discord invite URL set in the Smash Soda configuration settings then this command will print it in chat.
+|<b>!discord</b>| If you have set a Discord invite URL set in the Smash Soda configuration settings then this command will print it in chat.
 |!help| Show command list.
 |!ff| Drop all gamepads you're holding.
 |!mirror| Toggle mirroring of L-Stick into DPad.